-Watch the webinar “Installation of InfluxEnterprise (cluster)” by clicking on the download button on the right.
+Watch the webinar “Installation of InfluxEnterprise (cluster)” by filling out the form and clicking on the download button on the right.
 This will open the recording.

 Here is an unedited transcript of the webinar “Installation of InfluxEnterprise (cluster).”
 This is provided for those who prefer to read than watch the webinar.
 Please note that the transcript is raw.
 We apologize for any transcribing errors.

 • Chris Churilo: Director Product Marketing, InfluxData